19 Cool 3D Printed Lego Designs You Can Print Now

 3D Printed Lego Swords

-This standard broadsword is great for any fantasy or medieval build that adds a little extra detail to your tiny stalwart defenders.
+This standard broadsword is great for any fantasy or mediaeval build that adds a little extra detail to your tiny stalwart defenders.

 3D Printed Lego Sword Collection